-In a creative field such as design, achieving satisfaction on the end of both parties can sometimes be a difficult task.
+In a creative field such as Graphic design services , achieving satisfaction on the end of both parties can sometimes be a difficult task.

-Design comes down to preferences, and as a client, establishing a good relationship with a designer is the first step in ensuring a successful end result.
+Graphic Design Services comes down to preferences, and as a client, establishing a good relationship with a designer is the first step in ensuring a successful end result.

 This process is just as important for a designer as it allows them to get a better understanding of their customers wants and needs.